 The Protect Act

-Sherriff Donna Buckley spoke on the Falmouth Green yesterday about the PROTECT act that is moving through the Massachusetts legislative process.
-Sheriff Buckley and an Indivisible Falmouth volunteer crafted the letter below that we hope you will paste into an email and to send out to Senator Fernandes or Cyr.
+Sheriff Donna Buckley spoke on the Falmouth Green yesterday about the PROTECT act that is moving through the Massachusetts legislative process.
+Based on her comments, an Indivisible Falmouth volunteer crafted a letter, and we used a bit of AI to enhance it.
+We hope you will copy and paste it into an email and to send out to Senator Fernandes or Cyr.
+People are telling us that they have gotten automated responses, and also that their email just bounced.
+Well, just do your best!

 The deadline for public comment is March 30th so it’s urgent!
 (DOC is Department of Corrections.)